Who is eligible to file using Credit Karma Tax?

 If you used H&R Block, TurboTax, or TaxAct last year, Credit Karma Tax can help you import the information to auto-fill your return.
 You can also get your IRS transcript here.

 What if I don’t want to or can’t e-file?

 You can still complete your tax return on Credit Karma Tax.
 Once you’ve finished your return, you’ll have the option to e-file it or print and mail it.
 Either way, it’s 100% free.

 After I file using Credit Karma Tax, can I still access my return?

 Yes.
 You'll be able to access your return on our website and print or save it for your records.

 Credit Karma Tax is an online service and not available for download.
 We save your information as you go, so you can leave and come back at any time.

 Can I use Credit Karma Tax on my mobile phone?

 Yes!
-Begging this year, most filers will be able to complete their entire tax return on a mobile device.
+Beginning this year, most filers will be able to complete their entire tax return on a mobile device.

 What if I have additional questions while I’m using Credit Karma Tax?